King of Prussia, Pennsylvania: 20th century

+21st century

 By the 2000s, the business park in King of Prussia was outdated and was losing tenants.
 By 2009, several office building owners pushed for Upper Merion Township to improve the business park.
 Improvements were made to King of Prussia including landscaping the median of US 202, installing King of Prussia signs at the borders to the community, creating a shuttle service connecting the business park to nearby train stations, and changing the zoning laws to allow for apartments and townhouses to be constructed in the business park.
 The vacancy rates at the business park have since dropped.

-In 2016, the two sections of the King of Prussia mall, The Plaza and The Court, were joined to create one large shopping mall after an expansion corridor was built.
+In 2016, the two sections of the King of Prussia mall, The Plaza, and The Court, were joined to create one large shopping mall after an expansion corridor was built.

 Geography

 There is no incorporated city of King of Prussia, although the United States Postal Service office there has carried that name since 1837.
-Its ZIP code is 19406.
+Its ZIP Code is 19406.
 King of Prussia's boundaries, as defined by the Census Bureau, are the Schuylkill River to the north, U.S. Route 422 to the west, Bridgeport to the east, and I-76 to the south.
-However, the Greater King of Prussia Area is often cited to include Bridgeport, parts of Wayne and Radnor Township, King Manor, as well as most of Gulph Mills.
+However, the Greater King of Prussia Area is often cited to include Bridgeport, parts of Wayne and Radnor Township, King Manor, as well as most of Gulph Mills and extreme eastern Tredyffrin Township, Chester County.
 The local fire department carries the King of Prussia name, whereas the police department and the school district carry the Upper Merion name.
 King of Prussia is located 20 mi northwest of Philadelphia.

-According to the United States Census Bureau, the CDP has a total area of 8.5 sqmi, of which 8.4 sqmi is land and 0.1 sqmi, or 0.83%, is water.
+According to the U.S. Census Bureau, the CDP has a total area of 8.5 sqmi, of which 8.4 sqmi is land and 0.1 sqmi, or 0.83%, is water.

 The area is served by area codes 610 and 484.